 WHAT IS GUIDED AUTOBIOGRAPHY?

-Guided Autobiography was developed by Dr. James Birren in the mid ‘70s at the University of Southern California.
+Guided Autobiography (GAB) was developed by Dr. James Birren in the mid ‘70s at the University of Southern California.
 It has been used widely over the past forty years to help people document their life stories, through a series of priming questions, turning points and life themes.

-Working with autobiographical stories has many benefits for our psychological and physical well-being (Pfeil, 2018), including improved self-esteem and sense of belonging (Routledge et al., 2013).
-It activates transcendence and transformation (Reker et al., 2012) and can enhance or restore LS, purpose and MIL (Cook, 1998; Lai, Igarashi, Yu, & Chin, 2018; Reker et al., 2012; Routledge et al., 2013).Each time we restory, old meanings are transformed, providing deeper understanding, new perspectives and a path “toward self-transcendence and ordinary wisdom” (Reker et al., 2012, p.
+Working with autobiographical stories has many benefits for our psychological and physical well-being, including improved self-esteem and sense of belonging (Routledge et al., 2013).
+It activates transcendence and transformation (Reker et al., 2012) and can enhance or restore life satisfaction, purpose and meaning (Cook, 1998; Lai, Igarashi, Yu, & Chin, 2018; Reker et al., 2012; Routledge et al., 2013).Each time we restory, old meanings are transformed, providing deeper understanding, new perspectives and a path “toward self-transcendence and ordinary wisdom” (Reker et al., 2012, p.
 388).
 Working with our life stories – even if they are contradictory – provides access to new meaning and purpose.
 Birren and Svensson (2013) suggest that the central function of autobiographical memories is, in fact, to give our lives meaning.

-Participating in GAB promotes physical, emotional and psychological well-being across the entire adult lifespan (DeVries et al., 1990).
-In one early GAB study (Birren & Hedlund, 1987), 90% of participants reported positive effects that persisted two years later.
+Physical, emotional and psychological benefits of GAB have been documented across the entire adult lifespan (DeVries et al., 1990) In one early GAB study (Birren & Hedlund, 1987), 90% of participants reported positive effects that persisted two years later.
 Participants described their experiences as “overwhelmingly positive” (Vota & de Vries, 2001, p.
 331) and transformative (Birren & Svensson, 2013).
 GAB participants reported greater sense of purpose (McAdams & McLean, 2013; Birren & Svensson, 2013; Thornton & Collins, 2010) increased self-worth (Thornton & Collins, 2010) and decreased depression and anxiety (Birren & Svensson, 2013; Bohlmeijer et al., 2005).